-- 3.2.1 RESERVED - 3.2.2 A helideck shall be provided with one FATO and one coincident or collocated TLOF. - 3.2.3 A FATO may be any shape but shall be of sufficient size to contain an area within which can be accommodated a circle of diameter of not less than 1D of the largest helicopter the helideck is intended to serve. - 3.2.4 A TLOF may be any shape but shall be of sufficient size to contain: - a) for helicopters with an MTOM of more than 3 175 kg, an area within which can be accommodated a circle of diameter not less than 1D of the largest helicopter the helideck is intended to serve; and b) for helicopters with an MTOM of 3 175 kg or less, an area within which can be accommodated a circle of diameter not less than 0.83D of the largest helicopter the helideck is intended to serve.
+- 3.2.1 The specifications in paragraphs 3.3.14 and 3.3.15 shall be applicable for helidecks completed on or after 1 January 2021. - 3.2.2 A helideck shall be provided with one FATO and one coincident or collocated TLOF. - 3.2.3 A FATO may be any shape but shall be of sufficient size to contain an area within which can be accommodated a circle of diameter of not less than 1D of the largest helicopter the helideck is intended to serve. - 3.2.4 A TLOF may be any shape but shall be of sufficient size to contain: - a) for helicopters with an MTOM of more than 3 175 kg, an area within which can be accommodated a circle of diameter not less than 1D of the largest helicopter the helideck is intended to serve; and - b) for helicopters with an MTOM of 3 175 kg or less, an area within which can be accommodated a circle of diameter not less than 0.83D of the largest helicopter the helideck is intended to serve.